frankel/upyun-paperclip/README.md

 ## Rails 3

+Using paperclip's master branch since this [issue](https://github.com/thoughtbot/paperclip/issues/655) is fixed in it.

+    gem "paperclip", :git => 'git://github.com/thoughtbot/paperclip.git'
-    gem "upyun-paperclip", "~> 0.1.3"
+    gem "upyun-paperclip", :git => 'git://github.com/frankel/upyun-paperclip.git'

 ## Usage

-For example, if you have a model named User, then you can
+If you have a model named User, then you can set options like this.

+### One model

 ```ruby
 class User < ActiveRecord::Base